MLM or Multi-Level Marketing is a form of marketing where referrals earn a commission for selling products at multiple levels

 You are not directly selling the product but actually selling the product for your entire hierarchy of people above you and this actually means commission being paid on each level, making the product more costly.

-At times I find it very funny that internet marketers and bloggers promote products that they hardly use it.
-I term this as Un-Ethical Internet Marketing and try to avoid such scams to the extent possible.
+At times I find bloggers also promote products that they hardly use it.
+I term this as Un-Ethical Internet Marketing and try to avoid it.